-The variable-speed cooling fan is powered by a hydraulic motor.
-An engine-mounted pump supplies the flow to run the fan motor.
+Current production engines use a variable speed cooling fan powered by a hydraulic motor.
+An engine mounted pump supplies the pressure to run the fan motor.
 As engine load increases, the fan speed will also increase to meet the cooling requirements of the engine.

-NOTE: If there is an electrical failure, the fan will default to high-speed operation.
+NOTE: If there is an electrical failure the fan will default to high-speed operation only.

 A variable-speed fan provides several benefits including quieter operation, higher efficiency and longer fan life.
-This type fan also provides a more uniform engine temperature and increased engine horsepower.
+This type of fan also provides a more uniform engine temperature and increased engine horsepower.

 See the engine manufacturer's operating instructions manual for diagnostic information.